Top 2 Benefits of Retaining Customers with Abandoned Cart Emails

 Not so long ago, the Christmas sales began in a fury.
 How did things go for you?
 Did all of your store visitors make purchases?

 I bet you wish they did, however it obviously doesn’t work out like that.
-Every day, customers put their favorite items into shopping carts and then leave without going through with a purchase.
+Every day, customers put their favourite items into shopping carts and then leave without going through with a purchase.

 There are various ways to deal with this: either you experiment with different call-to-action buttons, redesign your website, or you use all your efforts to retain those who abandon.